shcaba/Vermilion-rockfish-OR-WA-assessment-2021/OR/write_up/_main.knit.md

 ##### Conditional Age at Length
-Fits to the conditioanl age at length data are examined based on the Pearson residuals-at-length, the annual mean ages, and age composition data for the commercial and recreational fleets.
-Annual length composition fits are shown in [Appendix C](#append_c).
-Lengths are generally sampled better in the recreational fishery and after year 2000.

-The maximum size of the Pearson residuals for both fleets was large (maximum = 30.56 and 30.63 for commercial and recretaional samples, respectively; Appendix C), but due to the inclusion of very small and older fish.
-Most of the residuals were small and unnoteworthy and demonstrate a distinctive growth curve.
+Fits to the conditioanl age at length data are examined based on the age-at-length Pearson residuals, the annual mean ages, and mean age at length by year for the commercial and recreational fleet samples.
+The maximum size of the Pearson residuals for both fleets was large (maximum = 30.56 and 30.63 for commercial and recretaional samples, respectively; [Appendix B](#app_b)), due to the inclusion of very small but aged as older fish.
+Most of the residuals were small and unnoteworthy and demonstrate the expected shape of the growth curve.
 As with the lengths, the mean age by year increased then leveled off, though the recreational mean ages continue to increase in the most recent years (Figures \ref{fig:com-mean-caal} and \ref{fig:rec-mean-caal}).
 The mean age for commercial stocks were generally around 15 years old, whereas the recretional ages are around 18 years old.
-Fits to the mean ages by length bins showd acceptable fits consistent with model expectations [Appendix C].
+Fits to the mean ages by length bins show acceptable fits consistent with model expectations [Appendix C](#app_c).

 ##### ORBS Survey Index of Abundance
 The fit to the ORBS recreational survey index are generally good and consistent with other model sources as the trend shows a population increasing in the early 2000s then leveling off and dropping over recent years (Figure \ref{fig:orbs-index-fit}).
 The decreasing trend is more consistent over the last decade than indicated in the lengths or ages.
 Inital variance for the survey is extremely small, though it only took a small about of added variance to fit the index (0.08).
+The catchability coefficient (q) 0.003 was analytically solved for and very small relative to the total an absoute measure (q=1), a typical result of a fishery-based abundance index.

 ### Selectivity
-The logistic selectivity curves fit to the commericial and recreational fishery look well within reason (a model convergence check for realism in the selectivity application) and are very similar (Figure \ref{fig:fleet_selectivity}).
-Future assessments could opt for parsimony and combine these two fisheries into one combined selectivity, though the model had no issue adding two more parameters given the available length data.

 ### Reference Model Outputs
 #### Parameter Estimates
 A total of sixteen primary parameters were estimated, along with sixty recruitment deviations.
 The reference model parameter estimates along with asymptotic standard errors are shown in Table \ref{tab:model-param} and the likelihood components are shown in Table \ref{tab:likes}.
-Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are shown in Table \ref{tab:referenceES}.
-Estimates of stock size and status over time are shown in Table \ref{tab:timeseries}.
+Estimates of derived reference points and approximate 95 percent asymptotic confidence intervals are provided in Table \ref{tab:referenceES}.

+The natural mortality for females and males was estimated at 0 and 0.073 yr^-1^, respectively.
+These values are below the mean prior value, but not unrreasonable given the corresponding longevities would be between 67 and 75 year old and the sampled max ages of 68 come from a fished population.

+The estimates of sex-specific growth parameters were different from the externally estimated starting values (Table \ref{tab:params} and Figure \ref{fig:mod-est-len-age}).
+The estimated $k$ for female and male fish were greater than the values estimated externally using only available survey data (0.146  for females and 0.175 yr^-1^ for males).
+The majority of female and male vermilion rockfish growth occurs at younger ages, reaching near maximum length by age 20-25, depending upon sex, with female vermilion rockfish reaching  larger maximum lengths (Figure \ref{fig:mod-est-len-age}).

+The estimated logistic selectivity curves for the commericial and recreational fishery look plausible (i.e., as a model convergence check for realism, the selectivity curves are not overtly outrageous) for each fishery and are very similar to each other (Figure \ref{fig:fleet_selectivity}).
+Selectivity at 50% maturity (commercial = 43.67cm; recreational = 44.443cm) was between the length at 50% (39.4cm) and 95% maturity (48cm).
+Future assessments could opt for parsimony and combine these two fisheries into one combined selectivity, though the model had no issue adding two more parameters given the available length data.

+The time series of estimated recruitments and annual recruitment deviations are shown in Figures \ref{fig:recruits} and \ref{fig:rec-devs}.
+Years with the highest recruitment deviations were estimated to have occurred in 1993-1994, 1998, 2005, and 2015.
+The variance check on the recruitment deviations indicates well informed recruitments from 1980 to 2015, providing justifation for the estimation of recruitment.
+Recruitment deviations after 2015 are relatively uninformed with estimated deviations near zero where recruitment is estimated primarily based on the spawner-recruit curve (Figure \ref{fig:bh-curve}).
+The recruitment bias adjustment applied within the model across years is shown in Figure \ref{fig:bias-adj}.

 #### Population Trajectory

-The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
-Estimated spawning output shows a large decline starting in the 1970s, with a continued decline into the 1980s.
-This tracks the large removals during this time period.
-A large decline in removals starting in the mid-1980s and into the 1990s is reflected in a population that begins a steady increase into the early 2010s.
-Recent high removals (the largest in the recorded removal history) have again caused a stark population decline.
-The estimate of total biomass over time, which tracks that of spawning output, is shown in Figure \ref{fig:tot-bio}.
+The predicted spawning output (in millions of eggs) is provided in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
+Estimated spawning output shows a large decline starting in the 1970s, with a continued decline into the late 1990s.
+This tracks the time period of major removals, though removals have stayed somewhat elevated since.
+Strong recruitments in the 1990s  The estimate of total biomass over time, which tracks that of spawning output, is shown in Figure \ref{fig:tot-bio}.

 Relative spawning output declined below the management target ($SB_{40\%}$) in the early 1980s and again fell below the target starting in 2019 (Figure \ref{fig:depl}).
 The relative stock status at the start of 2021 is estimated to be below the rockfish relative biomass target of 40 percent (0.73) but above the management threshold of 25 percent.
 Uncertainty intervals indicate the population never goes below the management limit ($SB_{25\%}$) and is near the target after a very low catch in 2020 (likely attributable to the COVID-19 pandemic).
 The very low catches in 2020 allowed the population to rebound under the assumption of determnistic recruitment.